OxaPayBlog: Аналитика о криптоплатежных шлюзах

 Crypto transactions are processed by decentralized networks, not banks or card companies.

-• There is no central authority that can reverse a payment
+• No central authority can reverse a payment

 • Transactions depend on network conditions, not business hours